danijar/scope/README.md

 - 🚀 **Scalable:** Quickly log and view petabytes of metrics, thousands of keys, and large videos.
 - 🎞️ **Formats:** Log and view scalars, text, images, and videos.
 Easy to extend with custom formats.
-- 🧑🏻‍🔬 **Productivity:** Metrics viewer with focus on power users and full keyboard support.
+- 🧑🏻‍🔬 **Productivity:** Metrics viewer with focus on power users with full keyboard support.
 - ☁️ **Cloud support:** Directly write to and read from Cloud storage via pathlib interface.
 - 🍃 **Lightweight:** The writer and reader measure only ~400 lines of Python code.
-- 🧱 **Reliability:** Unit tested and used across diverse research projects.
+- 🧱 **Reliable:** Unit tested and used across diverse research projects.

 ## Usage